Release note

 Introduction¶

-As of xxx the endorsed ONE Record version is:
+As of XXX the endorsed ONE Record version includes:

 Following IATA governance, this ONE Record release has been endorsed by COTB and by the CSC.